Helpers for this notebook

 --use-hwthread-cpus option.

-Alternatively, you can use the --map-by :OVERSUBSCRIBE option to ignore the
+Alternatively, you can use the --oversubscribe option to ignore the

 number of available slots when deciding the number of processes to